opitz/moodlehost/README.md

 	-m <path-to-moodledata>: By default moodlehost will create/use a folder 'moodledata' within the hosted directory.
 With this option a different location may be used.

-	-p <port>: The port the Apache web server will be using.
+	-p <port>: The port the Apache web server will be using. (default = 80)

 	-v <php-version>: Set the PHP version that will be used.
-Valid values are: 5.6, 7.0, 7.1, 7.2, 7.3
+Valid values are: 5.6, 7.0, 7.1, 7.2, 7.3 (default = 7.3)

 	-w <path/to/webroot>: Set path to the webroot directory (default = $PWD)

 ## Usage
 To use moodlehost simply change into the directory you want to host.
-There you may issue 'moodlehost start' to start a server with default values (as of /etc/moodlehost.conf).
+There you may issue '<i>$ moodlehost start</i>' to start a server with default values (as of /etc/moodlehost.conf).

+Now point your browser to "http://localhost[:port]" to see the resulting web page.

-Please note: the resulting Docker container will be named 'moodlehost-<port>'.
+<b>Please note:</b> the resulting Docker container will be named 'moodlehost-<port>'.
 When using a different port value other than the default one you will need to use the same option to stop the server again or purge it's moodledata (see below).

 Available commands are:

 	moodlehost <options> start: start moddlehost server

 	moodlehost <options> stop: stop given moodlehost server

-	moodlehost <options> purge: remnove all moodledata but the filedir for the given moodlehost server
+	moodlehost <options> purge: remove all moodledata but the filedir for the given moodlehost server

 	<hr>
 	v.1.2 2019-11-06